DavidPrecopia/MiriamsRecipes/README.md

 Showcase recipes by Miriam.

-This is the fourth project of Udacity's Android Developer Nanodegree.
+This is the fourth project in Udacity's Android Developer Nanodegree.

 # Resources